openSUSE/obs-landing/README.md

 The OBS documentation is stored in a [separate repository](https://github.com/openSUSE/obs-docu) and is integrated into the OBS landing page via git submodules.

-To update our documentation, simply run the [update_documentation.sh](update_documentation.sh) script.
+After doing some changes in _obs-docu_ (see how [here](https://github.com/openSUSE/obs-docu#update-documentation)) you should wait until they are merged and then move to your local directory of _obs-landing_.
+Update it and run the [update_documentation.sh](update_documentation.sh) script that you can find inside the _obs-landing_ project.
 This updates the documentation sub-module, compiles it into html and creates a new commit with the changes.
+The new commit's message is _"Update books to current state"_.

+Make sure that your working tree is clean.
+If it, on the contrary, shows some untracked changes in `open-build-service-documentation`, simply run `git submodule init` and `git submodule update` manually.
+This will update the submodule and will clean the working tree.

+Once the last _"Update books to current state"_ commit in _obs-landing_ gets merged, you'll see your changes in https://openbuildservice.org/help.

 # License